hieule3004/heket/README.md

 It allows you to create custom parsers for formal grammars written in ABNF, and then apply those parsers to input text to see if it matches your rules.

+**Heket** also allows you to create *unparsers*, which do the opposite of a parser: given an ABNF grammar, the unparser will serialize a string using the rule values that you supply to it.

 &nbsp;